-An All-In-One Guide to the Different Types of LiquidationsJune 30, 2020
+An All-In-One Guide To The Different Types Of LiquidationJune 30, 2020

-From our discussions with directors, we understand that navigating the technical jargon and comparing key features of the different types of liquidations can easily become confusing.
-In this guide, we answer the questions which we are most commonly asked and break down the 3 main types of liquidation:
+From our discussions with directors, we understand that navigating the technical jargon and comparing key features of the different types of liquidation can easily become confusing.
+In this guide, we answer the most commonly asked questions and explain the 3 main types of liquidation:

 - Creditors’ Voluntary Liquidation